 The mission of The BRANDT Foundation is “to provide meaningful assistance and support to the communities, farms and families where BRANDT has facilities.”

-The BRANDT Foundation is a private foundation, funded through donations from BRANDT Consolidated, Inc. and BRANDT employees.
+The BRANDT Foundation is a private foundation, funded through donations from BRANDT, Inc. and BRANDT employees.
 This past September The Foundation hosted a fundraising event in connection with a visit from Dale Earnhardt Jr. where more than $12,000 was raised.
 All funds raised will be granted by the Foundation.